Self-restrained Triplet Loss for Accurate Masked Face Recognition: Experimental setup

 \subsection{Face Recognition Model}

-To provide a deep evaluation of the performance of the proposed solution, we evaluated our proposed solution on top of two face recognition models - ResNet-50 \cite{DBLP:conf/cvpr/HeZRS16} and MobileFaceNet \cite{DBLP:journals/corr/abs-1804-07573}.
-ResNet is one of the widely used Convolutional Neural Network (CNN) architecture employed in several face recognition models e.g. ArcFace \cite{DBLP:conf/cvpr/DengGXZ19} and VGGFace2 \cite{DBLP:conf/fgr/CaoSXPZ18}.
+To provide a deep evaluation of the performance of the proposed solution, we evaluated our proposed solution on top of three face recognition models - ResNet-100 \cite{DBLP:conf/cvpr/HeZRS16}, ResNet-50 \cite{DBLP:conf/cvpr/HeZRS16} and MobileFaceNet \cite{DBLP:journals/corr/abs-1804-07573}.
+ResNet is one of the widely used Convolutional Neural Network (CNN) architecture used by several face recognition models, e.g. ArcFace \cite{DBLP:conf/cvpr/DengGXZ19} and VGGFace2 \cite{DBLP:conf/fgr/CaoSXPZ18}.

 MobileFaceNet is a compact model designed for low computational powered devices.
 MobileFaceNet model architecture is based on residual bottlenecks proposed by MobileNetV2 \cite{DBLP:journals/corr/abs-1801-04381} and depth-wise separable convolutions layer, which allows building a CNN model with a much smaller set of parameters in comparison to standard CNNs.
-To provide fair and comparable evaluation results, both models are trained using the same loss function, Arcface loss \cite{DBLP:conf/cvpr/DengGXZ19}, and the same training database, MS1MV2 \cite{DBLP:conf/cvpr/DengGXZ19}.
-The MS1MV2 is a refined version of MS-Celeb-1M \cite{DBLP:conf/eccv/GuoZHHG16} dataset.
-Our choice to employ Arcface loss as it achieved state-of-the-art performance of several face recognition testing datasets such as Labeled Face in the Wild(LFW) \cite{LFWTech}.
-The achieved accuracy on LFW by ResNet-50 and MobileFaceNet trained with Arcface loss using MS1MV2 dataset are 99.80\% and 99.55\%, respectively.
-The considered face recognition models are evaluate with cosine-distance for comparison.
+To provide fair and comparable evaluation results, ResNet-50 and MobileFaceNet are trained using the same loss function, the Arcface loss \cite{DBLP:conf/cvpr/DengGXZ19}, and the same training dataset, MS1MV2 \cite{DBLP:conf/cvpr/DengGXZ19}.
+The MS1MV2 is a refined version of the MS-Celeb-1M \cite{DBLP:conf/eccv/GuoZHHG16} dataset.
+For ResNet-100, we use the pretrained model released by \cite{DBLP:conf/cvpr/DengGXZ19}.
+ResNet-100 is trained with ArcFace loss on MS1MV2 \cite{DBLP:conf/cvpr/DengGXZ19}.
+Our choice is to employ Arcface loss as it achieved state-of-the-art performance of several face recognition testing datasets such as Labeled Face in the Wild (LFW) \cite{LFWTech}.
+The achieved accuracy on LFW by ResNet-100, ResNet-50 and MobileFaceNet trained with Arcface loss using MS1MV2 dataset are 99.83\%, 99.80\%, and 99.55\%, respectively.
+The considered face recognition models are evaluated with cosine-distance for comparison.
 The Multi-task Cascaded Convolutional Networks (MTCNN) solution \cite{zhang2016joint} is employed to detect and align the input face image.
-Both models process aligned and cropped face image of size $112 \times 112$ pixels to produce $512-D$ embedding feature by ResNet-50 and $128-D$ embedding feature by MobileFaceNet.
+All models process aligned and cropped face image of size $112 \times 112$ pixels to produce $512-D$ embedding feature by ResNet-100 and ResNet-50 and $128-D$ embedding feature by MobileFaceNet.